xinkjs/xink/docs/src/content/docs/xink/validation.md

 - Each of the above are available as an object within `event.valid`.
 - Run before all other hooks; so, validated data is available in your developer-defined hooks.
-- You can validate using either validator functions or Standard Schema.
+- Requires a Standard Schema validation library.

 Any "string" values within `form`, `params`, and `query`, are automatically inferred to their intended type.
 For example:
 - "42" -> 42 (number)
 - "false" -> false (boolean)
 - "null" -> null (null)

-## Using Standard Schema
+## Standard Schema

 `SCHEMAS` is a built-in `HOOKS` object.
 For each route handler and data type, you can define a schema to validate data.
 You can only use SCHEMAS when using a validation library that is [Standard Schema](https://standardschema.dev) compliant.